docker-mailserver/docker-mailserver/README.md

 ./setup.sh help
 ```

 **Make sure to get the `setup.sh` that comes with the release you're using**.
 Look up the release and the git commit on which this release is based upon by selecting the appropriate tag on GitHub.
-This is done to rule out possible inconsistencies between versions.
+This can done with the "Switch branches/tags" button on GitHub, choosing the right tag.
+This is done in order to rule out possible inconsistencies between versions.

 ### Create a docker-compose environment